tslist { filename | - | generating option } [options]

 The second column may often be used for data uncertainty.

-The scale parameter (-Sscale) applies to the first,
+The scale parameter (-Sscale) applies to the

 second and following columns; all other editing etc. is